 Reflection: Day End & Kindness

-Each evening is an ample opportunity for self-reflection.
-I do this in two phases; the first being a personal evaluation, which is concerned with examining my happiness level, achievements, and if I met my daily goals.
-The other analyses the impact of my action, work, and general lifestyle on other people’s lives and my environment.
-I try to recollect every bit of random acts of kindness, and this recharges my happiness battery.
-There’s a lot of pain out there, and the current global economy is not helping matters.
-So the least I can do is try to give myself to the service of others.
+Why do I like it when the day ends and the sunsets before my eyes?
+That’s a question even I may not be able to answer precisely.
+Well, I don’t just enjoy the beauty of sunsets; I also worry about many things.
+Each evening offers a perfect opportunity for self-reflection.
+I do this in two parts: first, a personal evaluation of my happiness, achievements, and whether I met my daily goals; second, an assessment of how my actions, work, and lifestyle impact others and my environment.
+I try to remember every act of kindness, and this recharges my happiness meter.
+There’s a lot of pain out there, and the current economy isn’t helping.
+So, the least I can do is dedicate myself to helping others.

 Dusk